-The Generation stage consists of power source from SUTD’s grid and three generators.
-At Transmission stage, an autotransformer is used to step up or step down the voltage to smart home or micro-grid.
-Eleven.
-Smart home consist of two load bank, 15 and 30kVa with loads ranging from resistive, inductive and capacitive with a 0.5 steps.
-Micro-grid consist of photovoltaic cells (PV) and batteries.
-Breakers interlocks is also implemented in between transmission, smart home and micro-grid to prevent clashing in the voltages and frequency of the system.
-Smart meters with Advanced Metering Infrastructure (AMI) where readings of voltages, current, power factor and energy are installed in several locations throughout EPIC grid to measure the kWH consumed by generators, PV and the autotransformer.
-Readings on individual meters can be viewed via a web based workstation that store readings mention including graphical representation.
+The Generation stage consists of a power source from SUTD’s grid and three generators.
+The three generators are rated at 10KW each and provide a total of 30KW of maximum power.
+At the Transmission stage, an autotransformer is used to step up or step down the voltage to the smart home or micro-grid.
+Smart home consists of two load banks, 15 and 30kVA, with programmable variable resistive, inductive and capacitive loads.
+The Micro-grid consists of photovoltaic cells (PV) and batteries.
+Breaker interlocks are implemented between transmission, smart home and micro-grid to prevent clash in the voltages and frequency of the system.
+Smart meters with Advanced Metering Infrastructure (AMI) to obtain readings of voltages, current, power factor and power consumption, are installed at several locations throughout EPIC grid.
+These meters enable the measurement of energy in kWh at the generators, PV, and the autotransformer.
+Readings from individual meters can be viewed via a web-based workstation that stores data mentioned above and provides a graphical visualization.

 Data Flow/Network Diagram with GOOSE and MMS

 EPIC Single Line Diagram